-1 Calculated using 32,686,250 ADSs outstanding as of November 8, 2010.
-The number of ADSs that will be outstanding immediately after this offering excludes (i) the 9,019,611 ADSs which were issued to facilitate our convertible bond offering in January 2008 and (ii) the 319,232 ADSs which have been reserved by our company to allow for the participation in the ADS programe by our employees pursuant to our equity incentive plans.
+(1) Calculated using 41,705,861 ADSs outstanding as of November 8, 2010.
+The number of ADSs that will be outstanding immediately after this offering includes the 9,019,611 ADSs which were issued to facilitate our convertible bond offering in January 2008.
 Such ADSs have been classified as being excluded from shareholders' equity for accounting purposes.

-2 Calculated using 327,067,668 ordinary shares (including ordinary shares represented by ADSs) outstanding as of November 8, 2010.
-The number of ordinary shares that will be outstanding immediately after this offering excludes (i) the 9,019,611 ADSs which were issued to facilitate our convertible bond offering in January 2008; (ii) the 30,672,689 ordinary shares issued to Hanwha Solar in connection with Hanwha Solar's purchase of 36,455,089 ordinary shares of our company, at par value of US\$0.0001 per ordinary share, in September 2010; and (iii) the 319,232 ADSs which have been reserved by our company to allow for the participation in the ADS program by our employees pursuant to our equity incentive plans, from time to time.
+Calculated using 402,838,412 ordinary shares outstanding as of November 8, 2010.
+The number of ordinary shares that will be outstanding immediately after this offering includes the 9,019,611 ADSs which were issued to facilitate our convertible bond offering in January 2008 and the 30,672,689 ordinary shares issued to Hanwha Solar in connection with Hanwha Solar's purchase of 36,455,089 ordinary shares of our company, at par value of US\$0.0001 per ordinary share, in September 2010.
 Such ADSs and ordinary shares have been classified as being excluded from shareholders' equity for accounting purposes